Our history

 2015

-MIKE CUSTOMISED by DHI was developed in 2008 to address the needs of DHI’s clients dealing with more and more data and complex decision-making processes.
-In 2015, MIKE by DHI and MIKE CUSTOMISED by DHI technologies were merged into one global brand: MIKE Powered by DHI.
+MIKE CUSTOMISED by DHI, the flexible solution development framework, addresses the needs of clients dealing with complex data and decision-making processes.
+In 2015, DHI merges MIKE by DHI and MIKE CUSTOMISED by DHI technologies into the MIKE Powered by DHI software suite.

 2018

-DHI’s Operational Services are real-time optimisation and management platforms customised for our clients’ businesses.
-In 2018, Seaport OPX – specialist provider of digital port solutions – paved the way for the development of more operational services such as Future City Flow, MIKE Mine and TwinPlant.
+Our first Operational Service: Seaport OPX, specialist provider of digital port solutions, starts to pave the way for the development of more operational services such as Future City Flow, MIKE Mine and TwinPlant.

 2021